greydongilmore/website_2020/content/home/grants.md

 +++
 # Custom widget.
 # An example of using the custom widget to create your own homepage section.
-# To create more sections, duplicate this file and edit the values below as desired.

 widget = "pages"  # See https://sourcethemes.com/academic/docs/page-builder/
 headless = true  # This file represents a page section. active = true  # Activate this widget? true/false